 Cessation of colon cancer screening has been recommended by various professional societies when the risk of colonoscopy exceeds its benefit in terms of colon cancer prevention.
-These are guidelines and can be adapted to inh1iduals based on personal preference and clinical circumstance.
+These are guidelines and can be adapted to individuals based on personal preference and clinical circumstances.

-In the absence of colon polyps or family history of early colon cancer, colonoscopy is recommended every 10 years until the age of 80.
-Typically, if an inh1idual has a few polyps or a 1st degree relative with colon cancer before age 60, colonoscopy is done every 5 years.
+In the absence of colon polyps or a family history of early colon cancer, colonoscopy is recommended every 10 years until the age of 80.
+Typically, if an individual has a few polyps or a 1st degree relative with colon cancer before age 60, colonoscopy is done every 5 years.

 20% of individuals report unpleasant symptoms after eating specific foods.

 These are classified as either immune-mediated (true food allergy) or non-immunologic.
-The latter are more common and synonymous with food intolerance.
+The latter is more common and synonymous with food intolerance.

 Cow’s milk, eggs, peanuts, shellfish, and seafood.

-Only 50% of inh1iduals with food allergy have GI symptoms at exposure.
+Only 50% of individuals with food allergy have GI symptoms at exposure.
 The skin, respiratory tract, and cardiovascular system can also be involved, either in isolation or together with the GI tract.